Heinrich Graetz: History of the Jews

 The fourth volume of the History of the Jews received a detailed review by Rabbi Samson Raphael Hirsch in a series of essays in Vols.
 II-IV (1855-8) of his monthly journal Jeschurun.
-In these essays, a 203-page masterpiece of objective critique, Hirsch proves beyond doubt that Graetz is guilty of the utmost sloppiness of scholarship: e.g., Graetz omitted the second halves of quotations which, if quoted in their entirety, flatly contradict his thesis.
-Graetz claims, on the basis of one or two quotations from certain Talmudic sages, that they "were wont to do" something - despite sources explicitly to the contrary - and goes on to develop these suppositions into theories affecting the entire Torah tradition.
-Graetz fabricates dates, rearranges generations, speaks of "most of these laws" when in fact his description applies, even by a charitable interpretation, to fewer than half, and in many other ways rewrites the Talmud to support his theses and facilitate the flow of his history.
-As David N. Myers argues, Hirsch's criticisms of his one-time student's work were motivated by a complete difference of opinion on the value of historicism.
+In these essays, Hirsch argues that Graetz is guilty of sloppiness of scholarship: e.g., Graetz omits the second halves of quotations which, if quoted in their entirety, contradict his thesis.
+Graetz claims, on the basis of quotations from certain Talmudic sages, that they "were wont to do" something – despite sources explicitly to the contrary – and goes on to develop these suppositions into theories affecting the entire Torah tradition.
+Hirsch accuses Graetz of fabricating dates, rearranging generations, overstating results, misinterpreting and distorting the Talmudic tradition to serve his narrative needs.
+David N. Myers argues that, whilst Hirsch's explcit goal was to refute Graetz's ideas using purely scientific methods, Hirsch's criticisms of his one-time student's may have been motivated by a complete difference of opinion on the value of historicism.
 "Hirsch came to regard his erstwhile disciple as the embodiment of history's destructive tendencies."

 A translation into English was begun by S. Tuska, who in 1867 published in Cincinnati a translation of part of Vol. IX under the title "Influence of Judaism on the Protestant Reformation".
 The fourth volume was translated by James K. Gutheim under the auspices of the American Jewish Publication Society, the title being "History of the Jews from the Down-fall of the Jewish State to the Conclusion of the Talmud" (New York, 1873).

 A five-volume English edition was published in London in 1891-92 as History of the Jews from the Earliest Times to the Present Day (5 vols.; edited and in part translated by Bella Löwy).
 According to a review in the January–April 1893 edition of Quarterly Review, it "was passing through the press in its English version, and had received the author's final touches, when Graetz died in September 1891".
 In 1919, the Jordan Publishing Co. of New York published a two-volume "improved" edition, with a supplement of recent events by Dr. Max Raisin.
 Rabbi A. B. Rhine provided the English translation.

+Graetz sought to improve on Jost's work, which he disdained for lacking warmth and passion.

+Baruch Ben-Jacob (1886-1943) criticized Graetz' "sad and bitter" narrative for omitting Ottoman Jews.
+Graetz was also meaningfully challenged by Hermann Cohen and Zecharias Frankel.